How often you should clean hardwood floors — and the right way to do it

 Don't use straight ammonia, alkaline products or abrasive cleaners.
 They'll dull or scratch the finish.

 Do use a floor-cleaning product recommended by the floor finisher or opt for plain soap and water.
 If the recommended product is hard to find or costly, and other floor cleaners contain ingredients that violate your floor's warranty, try soap and water.
-I add a quarter cup of mild or pH-neutral soap (like liquid dishwashing soap) or Murphy Oil Soap (despite the name, it doesn't contain oil) to a bucket of water.
+Try a 1/4 cup of mild or pH-neutral soap (like liquid dishwashing soap) or Murphy Oil Soap (despite the name, it doesn't contain oil) to a bucket of water.

 Don't rely on water alone or a vinegar and water solution to clean hardwood floors.
 Mopping with water will result in dingy-looking floors and won't fight dirt buildup.
 Vinegar and water is not as effective as soapy water and — some suggest — may dull floors sooner.
 (Eventual dullness and the need to re-coat are inevitable no matter which ingredients you use.)